-Treatment or procedure results that were significantly different than what was anticipated and what the medical professional discussed with the patient.
+- Treatment or procedure results that were significantly different than what was anticipated and what the medical professional discussed with the patient.

 - The patient’s condition did not improve or worsened even though the treatment or procedure was supposed to improve the condition.

 - Medical treatment resulted in an entirely new and unexpected complication.

 - Medical professionals’ comments about the patient’s prior care given by another professional that indicates something in the initial care or treatment was not appropriate.

 - After seeking medical care a number of times and having concerns and complaints brushed off by medical professionals, a patient finally receives testing and diagnosis related to those concerns and complaints.

 Proving medical malpractice

-Proving medical malpractice is not easy and only experienced medical malpractice attorneys should handle these cases.
+Proving medical malpractice is not easy and only experienced medical malpractice lawyers should handle these cases.
 Just because a mistake was made or treatment did not turn out as expected, does not mean that malpractice occurred.
 In order to prove malpractice, the following elements will need to be established:

 - The medical professional owed the patient a duty of care